How to Start UPSC Preparation from Scratch?

 If you are eligible as per the above table then you are good to go for UPSC Preparation.

-If you wish to prepare for IAS then you need to qualify all 3 exams which are conducted every year by UPSC.
+If you wish to prepare for IAS then you need to qualify for all 3 exams which are conducted every year by UPSC.

 To write the paper, you are given two hours for each paper and both papers have the value of 400 marks.
 This exam works as a qualifier for the UPSC Mains exam.